Derby Public Schools releases plan for 2020-2021 school year

 DERBY, Kan.
 (KSNW) – The Derby School District is releasing its plan for the fall.
 Under the plan, parents would decide whether to enroll their children in in-person classes or online.

-And then there’s a third back up option the district is calling the hybrid model.
-It’s where learning will take place 1-2 days in-person and then three days online for the week.
+And then, there’s a third back up option the district is calling the hybrid model.
+It’s where learning will take place one to two days in-person and then three days online for the week.
 It’s an option the district will switch to if needed based on guidance from county health departments.

 As parents decide if in-person or online classes are best for their children, they are grateful the district is giving them a choice.